kylelang/TiU-Exam-Merge/README.md

 grade of 1.
 The faculty is determined by parsing the on-campus results file, so the user will need to specify the faculty when processing only online exam results.
 If the user cannot specify the faculty, the minimum score is set to 1.

+## Irregularity Checks

+When processing both online and on-campus results, the program will compare the two grade distributions to check for irregularities.
+The results of these checks will be saved as a seperate XLSX workbook in the same directory the user choses for the final report.

+The distributions are compared via three tests:

+### Mean Grades

+The mean on-campus grade is compared to the mean online grade using an independent samples t-test *without* assuming equal variances.
+The following statistics are reported for this test:

+1. The estimated t-statistic
+1. The df of the t-test
+1. The p-value of the t-test
+1. An effect size for the mean difference (i.e, Cohen's d)

+### Proportion of Grades $\geq$ 6 (i.e., Passing Students)

+The proportions of the passing grades are compared using a $\chi^2$ test for independence when all cell counts in the *Exam Version* $\times$ *Passing* table are at least 5.
+When any cell-count is less than 5, the comparison is made via Fisher's exact test for independence.
+The following statistics are reported for this test:

+1. The ratio of the odds of passing the online exam to the odds of passing the on-campus exam.
+1. The estimated $\chi^2$ statistic (unless using Fisher's exact test)
+1. The p-value for the test
+1. An effect size for the difference in proportions (i.e., Cohen's h)

+### Proportion of Grades $\geq$ 8 (i.e., Cum Laude Students)

+The proportions of cum laude students are compared and reported in the same way as the proportions of passing students.

 ## Known Issues